-A10.2.2 SECTION 2 - Hazards Identification
+A4.3.2 SECTION 2: Hazard identification

 This section describes the hazards of the substance or mixture and the appropriate warning information (signal word, hazard statement(s) and precautionary statement(s)) associated with those hazards.
-The section should include a brief summary/ conclusion of the data given as described in A10.1.4.3.
+The section should include a brief summary/conclusion of the data given as described in A4.2.4.3.

-A10.2.2.1 Classification of the substance or mixture
+A4.3.2.1 Classification of the substance or mixture

-A10.2.2.1.1 This section indicates the hazard classification of the substance or mixture.

-A10.2.2.1.2 If the substance or mixture is classified in accordance with Parts 2 and/or 3 of the GHS, provide the appropriate hazard class and category to indicate the hazard.
-For example, Flammable Liquid Category 1.
+- A4.3.2.1.1 This sub-section indicates the hazard classification of the substance or mixture. - A4.3.2.1.2 If the substance or mixture is classified in accordance with Parts 2, 3 and/or 4 of the GHS, generally the classification is communicated by providing the appropriate hazard class and category/subcategory to indicate the hazard (for example, flammable liquid Category 1 and skin corrosive, Category 1A).
+However, when classification is differentiated within a hazard class and results in unique hazard statements, then the classification should also reflect that differentiation.
+For example, the route of exposure differentiates the acute toxicity classification as follows: acute oral toxicity Category 1, acute dermal toxicity Category 1 and acute inhalation toxicity Category 1.
+If a substance or mixture is classified into more than one category in a hazard class that is differentiated, then all classifications should be communicated.

-A10.2.2.2 GHS label elements, including precautionary statements
+A4.3.2.2 GHS label elements, including precautionary statements

-A10.2.2.2.1 Based on the classification, provide the appropriate labelling elements: signal word(s), hazard statement(s) and precautionary statement(s).

-A10.2.2.2.2 Pictograms (or hazard symbols) may be provided as a graphical reproduction of the symbols in black and white or the name of the symbol, e.g. flame, skull and crossbones.
+- A4.3.2.2.1 Based on the classification, provide the appropriate label elements: signal word(s), hazard statement(s) and precautionary statement(s). - A4.3.2.2.2 Pictograms (or hazard symbols) may be provided as a graphical reproduction of the symbols in black and white or the name of the symbol, e.g. "flame", "skull and crossbones".

-A10.2.2.3 Other hazards which do not result in classification
+A4.3.2.3 Other hazards which do not result in classification